17Anurag/endee/README.md

 This project implements a **Retrieval-Augmented Generation (RAG)** system using **Endee** as the vector database.
 It enables users to ask questions from custom documents and receive **accurate, context-aware answers** powered by semantic search and large language models.

+> 🚀 This project demonstrates how modern AI systems combine vector databases and LLMs to deliver accurate, real-time, and context-aware responses.

 ---

 ## 🎯 Problem Statement